Phileosopher/commonplace/mgmt-church-worship-rituals.md

 A public declaration of faith in Christ.

-C/E: Confirmation is the completion of the water baptism.
+C: Confirmation is the completion of the water baptism.

-While there's no ritual for Protestants, they honor someone's private prayer to receive Christ ("the Sinner's Prayer"):
+P: While there's no ritual for Protestants, they honor someone's private prayer to receive Christ ("[the Sinner's Prayer](evangelism.md)")

-- e.g., "Father, I know that I have broken your laws and my sins have separated me from you.
-I am very sorry and now want to turn away from my past life toward you.
-Please forgive me and help me to avoid sinning again.
-I believe your son Jesus Christ died for my sins, was resurrected from the dead, is alive, and hears my prayer.
-I invite Jesus to become the Lord of my life, to rule and reign in my heart from this day forward.
-Please send your Holy Spirit to help me obey You, and to do Your will for the rest of my life.
-In Jesus' name, I pray, Amen."

 ### Eucharist/communion